efuzy/efuzy/docs/src/pages/vue-components/space.md

 ---
 The purpose of QSpace (has no props) is to simply fill all available space inside of a flexbox DOM element.

-As a sidenote, all Quasar components use flexbox.
+As a sidenote, all Efuzy components use flexbox.
 So what this means, for example (there are numerous examples, just mentioning one), is that you can use QSpace in a QToolbar.

 ## Installation
 <doc-installation components="QSpace" />